roc-lang/roc/README.md

 By using systems-level programming languages like C and C++, platform authors sacrifice development speed, but unlock the highest possible performance characteristics.
 This is a tradeoff many platform authors are happy to accept, for the sake of having applications built on their platforms run very fast.

-## Roc's Design

-Roc is designed to make the "systems-level platform, higher-level application" experience as nice as possible.
+**Roc is designed to make the "systems-level platform, higher-level application" experience as nice as possible.**

 * **Application** authors code exclusively in Roc.
 It's a language designed for nice ergonomics.
 The syntax resembles Ruby or CoffeeScript, and it has a fast compiler with full type inference.
 * **Platform** authors code almost exclusively in a systems-level language like C, C++, Rust, Swift or [Zig](https://ziglang.org/), except for the thin Roc API they expose to application authors.
 Roc application code compiles to machine code, and production builds of Roc apps benefit from the same [LLVM](https://llvm.org/) optimizations that C++, Rust, Swift and Zig do.
 Roc application authors do not need to know this lower-level code exists; all they have to interact with is the platform's API, which is exposed as an ordinary Roc API.